 Going out to enjoy a meal or spend time with friends or family?
-Purchasing supplies or services and seeking local, woke, BIPOC and FTW businesses?
-See below for a list of spreadsheets and directories showing how you can support other local and BIPOC folks!
+Purchasing supplies or services and seeking local BIPOC and FTW businesses?
+See below for a list of spreadsheets and directories, curated by local leaders and organizations, showing how you can support other local and BIPOC folks!

-“I’ve developed this tool with the aim of highlighting and promoting BIPOC-owned businesses in Minneapolis.
-As part of our commitment to fostering a more inclusive and equitable business ecosystem, this map serves as a valuable resource to discover and engage with over 700 incredible establishments across 20+ industries.
-Explore the map and support local businesses.”
+“I’ve developed this tool with the aim of highlighting BIPOC-owned businesses in Minneapolis and St. Paul.
+As part of our commitment to create a more inclusive and equitable business ecosystem, this map serves as a valuable resource to discover and engage with over 1000 incredible establishments across 20+ industries.
+Explore the map and support local businesses, with new additions daily.”

 BIPOC Graphic Designer Contact Sheet – LOCUS MN